casamassa/ai-ask-multiple-pdfs/README.md

 5. Ask questions in natural language about the loaded PDFs using the chat interface.

-## Contributing

----

-This repository is intended for educational purposes and does not accept further contributions.
-It serves as supporting material for a YouTube tutorial that demonstrates how to build this project.
-Feel free to utilize and enhance the app based on your own requirements.

-## License

----

-The MultiPDF Chat App is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Notes

 ---

-1. I choose use PyVenv to create virtual envorioment for my Python project, to ensure to use the Python version 3.9
+I choose use PyVenv to create virtual envorioment for my Python project, to ensure to use the Python version 3.9

 First, make sure install Python 3.9 in your computer: